Technician inspecting a lathe in a machine shop to determine whether to repair or replace it.

 Applying a Rule of Thumb to Repair Decisions

 A common rule of thumb in repair vs. replace decisions is the “50% rule.”
 This guideline suggests that if a repair costs more than 50% of the cost of replacement, it is more cost-effective to replace the asset.
 Some organizations use a different threshold, such as the United States Marine Corps, which uses a threshold of 65%.
-In our example, the cost of replacement is $35,000, and 50% of that is $17,500.
+In our example, 50% of the cost of replacement is $17,500.
 The repair cost is only $4,000, suggesting that repair might be a good option.

 Further Considerations

 It is important to recognize that the forklift may require other significant repairs (and as a result, downtime) as it approaches the end of its lifecycle.
-Future maintenance and operational costs will impact your total cost of ownership and should be weighed in your repair vs. replace decision.
+Future maintenance and operational costs will impact your total cost of ownership and should be factored into your repair vs. replace cost analysis.

 For example, assume that the forklift’s annual maintenance cost under normal operation is $800, and costs are expected to increase by 10% each year.
 By the end of its 3 remaining years of useful life, you’ll incur another $2,648 in routine maintenance costs ($800 in the third-to-last year + $880 in the second-to-last year + $968 in the last year = $2,648), barring any additional major repairs.
 These standard repairs do not add new value to the forklift truck, and now the remaining total cost of maintenance over the 3 years is $6,648 ($4,000 + $2,648 = $6,648), compared to its current value of $6,000.